-rO NIVI IU-IX

-(Mark One)

-ANNUAL REPORT ACT OF 1934 PURSUANT TO SECTIO ON 13 OR 15(d) OF THE SEC CURITIES EXCHANGE

-For the fiscal year end ed June 30, 2015

-OR

-TRANSITION REPORT ORT PURSUANT TO SE CTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE

-For the transition peri od from to

-Commission F Tile Number 000-23125

-OSI SYS TEMS, INC.

-Delaware (State or other jurisdiction of incorporation or organization) 12525 Chadron Avenue, Hawthorne, California (Address of principal executive offices) (I.R. -0238801 S. Employer ification No.)

-90250 Zip Code)

-, • r, including area code: (310) 978 1 /

-suant to Section 12(b) of the Act

-T itle of each class Name of each exchange f each exchange on which registered

-Common S tock, \$0.001 par value The NASDAQ Glob al Select Market

-, . nt to Section 12(g) of the Act: N

-Indicate has already month :6 the resistant is a real 1 ed in Dula 405 of the Committee

-Act.
-Yes: ⊠ No □ - ed in Rule 405 of the Securities

-Indicate by check mark Act.
-Yes: ☐ No ⊠ if the registrant is not require red to file reports pursuant to So ection 13 or Section 15(d) of the

-Indicate by check mark wl nether the registrant (1) has file d all reports required to be filed by Section 13 or 15(d) of the Securities

-- - nt was required to file such reports)

-past 90 days.
-Yes: ⊠ No □

-its corporate Web site, if any, every

-1 1 e . §232.405 of this chapter) during the

-- - post such files).
-Yes: $\boxtimes$ No $\square$ S-K (§229.405 of this chapter) is not

-• ve proxy or information statements

-any amendment to this Form 10-K

-• , a non-accelerated filer or a smaller

-reporting company" in Rule 12b-2

-of the Exchange Act.

-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer (Do not check if smaller reporting company) Smaller reporting company

-1 8 · · · · · · · · ·
+FOR RM 10-K (Ma ark One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2016 OR TRANSITION REPORT PURSUANT TO SEC ACT OF 1934 TION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission Fi le Number 000-23125 OSI SYS' (Exact name of registr TEMS, INC. ant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (I.R.S 0238801 S. Employer fication No.) 12525 Chadron Avenue, Hawthorne, California (Address of principal executive offices) 90250 ip Code) including area code: (310) 978 -0516 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.001 par value The NASDAQ Globa al Select Market Securities registered pursuan t to Section 12(g) of the Act: N one Act.
+Indicate by check mark if the registrant is a well-kn .
+Yes: \bowtie No \square nown seasoned issuer, as define d in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not require .
+Yes: \square No \boxtimes ed to file reports pursuant to Se ection 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed hange Act of 1934 during the preceding 12 months (or for state) has been subject to such filing requirements for the procedure of the uch shorter period that the registrar Indicate by check mark whether the registrant has submit • • - ractive Data File required to be submitted and posted pursua prec reding 12 months (or for such shorter period that the regis Indicate by check mark if disclosure of delinquent filers pu tained herein, and will not be contained, to the best of the orporated by reference in Part III of this Form 10-K or ar • ž • incc Indicate by check mark whether the registrant is a large acc - orting company.
+See definitions of "large accelerated filer," he Exchange Act. ge accelerated filer \(\sum \) Accelerated filer \(\sum \) Non-accelerated filer (Do not check if Smaller reporting company smaller reporting company)